 Yes, in order to apply, please submit a $500 application deposit with your online application.
 Your application will not be reviewed until we have received the $500 application deposit and a copy of your transcript.
 The application deposit is refundable less a $100 processing fee.
 Upon acceptance, you must submit an additional $1,000 enrollment deposit in order to secure your spot on your summer program.
 Both deposits are credited towards your summer program fee.

-If a student withdraws from a summer program for any reason prior to departure, a refund will be calculated by the following schedule: Before February 1, all but $100 is refundable Before March 1, all but $250 is refundable Before April 1, all but $750 is refundable Before May 1, all but $1,500 is refundable On or after May 1, the fee is 100% non-refundable Withdrawal from a summer program is effective on the date that written notification is received by Abbey Road.
+If a student withdraws from a summer program for any reason prior to departure, a refund will be calculated by the following schedule: Before February 1, all but $100 is refundable Before March 1, all but $250 is refundable.
+Before April 1, all but $750 is refundable.
+Before May 1, all but $1,500 is refundable.
+On or after May 1, the fee is 100% non-refundable Withdrawal from a summer program is effective on the date that written notification is received by Abbey Road.
 The cancellation and refund policy is in effect from the initial receipt of a student's application and deposit, even before he or she is formally accepted and enrolled.
 If a student is asked to leave the program for a violation of program rules, he or she is not eligible for any refunds or reimbursements, and parents are responsible for the cost of dismissed students' travel home.
+Furthermore, there will be no refunds for students who voluntarily withdraw for any reason from the program after it has started.

 As described above, the $500 application deposit and $1,000 payment are both credited toward the summer program fee.
 The remaining balance of the program fee is due by April 1; final invoices will be sent by March 1.
 For students enrolling after April 1, full payment is due within 15 days of acceptance to their summer program.
 If you would like to request a special payment plan, please contact us via phone or email.